sergiocorreia/reghdfe/Readme.md

 ## Future/possible updates

-* 4.0 Improve underlying algorithm with GT preconditioning
-* 5.0 Increase features for recovering the fixed effects.
-For instance, bootstrapping the standard errors, a better algorithm (Kaczmarz) for recovering the point estimates, and a wider set of statistics for the standard errors.
-If you currently require any of those, I recommend the [lfe package](cran.r-project.org/web/packages/lfe/index.html) by Simen Gaure (for R users) and the [reg package](https://github.com/matthieugomez/FixedEffectModels.jl) by Matthieu Gomez (for Julia users).
-* 6.0 Additional variance-covariance estimators.
-In particular, [Conley Spatial HAC](http://www.trfetzer.com/conley-spatial-hac-errors-with-fixed-effects/) [2] (http://freigeist.devmag.net/category/economics/econometrics) and [Cattaneo-Jansson-Newey heteroskedasticity-and-many-covariantes robust errors](http://www-personal.umich.edu/~cattaneo/papers/Cattaneo-Jansson-Newey_2015_wp.pdf) (similar to `vce(robust)` but correcting for the fact that the number of covariantes is increasing asymptotically, which solves Stock and Watson's [critique](http://www.princeton.edu/~mwatson/papers/ecta6489.pdf)).
+* 4.2 Faster continuous interactions; add back `groupvar()` option
+* 4.3 Add back group3hdfe option
+* 5.x Inference update.

 ## Contributing

 Contributors and pull requests are more than welcome.
 There are a number of extension possibilities, such as estimating standard errors for the fixed effects using bootstrapping, exact computation of degrees-of-freedom for more than two HDFEs, and further improvements in the underlying algorithm.

-## Building the package

-For clarity reasons, the source code is spread through several files and folders (in the [source](./source) folder).
-To modify and rebuild the package, do the following:

-* Download the entire project to your computer (through the "Clone Desktop" or "Download ZIP" buttons on the right).
-* Uninstall any existing versions of *reghdfe* (`ado uninstall reghdfe` in Stata).
-* Do any changes that you want on the files in that folder.
-You can run *reghdfe* without problems as long as the working directory is in that folder.
-* To build the package, run the *build.py* file (in the *build* folder), using Python 3.x.
-This python script will carefully combine all the files and update the version/date.
-* Install it using `net install reghdfe, from(PATH_OF_THE_PACKAGE_FOLDER)`
-* Finally, you can upload it back to github and submit a pull request.